-- 1. The Research Master's programme Cognitive and Clinical Neuroscience is a twoyear programme designed for students who want to continue their studies at a graduate school that will prepare them for a career in the field of research.
-Therefore, the purpose of the study programme is as follows: - to provide an academic formation within the context of the Maastricht University educational concept and its distinct profile; - to provide students with a stimulating scientific environment that will enable them to develop as independent thinkers with a broad curiosity encompassing the various aspects of the multidisciplinary research domain; - to offer the possibility to broaden one's knowledge in other disciplines; - to enable students to acquire specialised knowledge, skills, and insight in one of the six programme specialisations, namely: Cognitive Neuroscience, Fundamental Neuroscience, Neuropsychology, Psychopathology and Drug Development & Neurohealth; - to help students prepare for a PhD trajectory or a research career in a non-academic setting. - 2.
+- 1. The purpose of the study programme is the following: - to provide an academic education within the context of the specific educational concept and profile of Maastricht University; - to provide in-depth knowledge and understanding of the student's specific academic field of choice; - to enable the acquisition of specialised knowledge, skills and insight in the field of Forensic Psychology; - to enable the student to prepare for a career in the field of Forensic Psychology. - 2.
 There are sufficient elements in the study programme to enhance the further development of the academic formation of the student, in particular with regard to: - thinking and acting independently and scientifically; - communicating scientifically in English; - applying specialised scientific knowledge in a broader context.

-Intended Learning Outcomes (ILOs) of the Research Master's Programme Level Content/orientation Dublin descriptors ILOs based on domain-specific reference framework and EFPA Knowledge and understanding ILO 1: Knowledge of theories, processes, interventions, instruments, and assessment methods in the field.
-Applying knowledge and ILO 2: Ability to apply theories, interventions, understanding instruments, and assessment methods in the field.
-ILO 3: Ability to write an original and feasible research question and proposal.
-ILO 4: Ability to design and conduct sound scientific research in the field (incl. the selection and application of appropriate research methods and statistics).
-Making judgments ILO 5: Ability to critically judge research questions and experimental designs, taking into account the ethical responsibilities in research.
-ILO 6: Ability to critically analyse, assess, evaluate, interpret, and synthesise research methods, research data, theories and publications in the field.
-ILO 7: Ability to relate findings to the existing literature and formulate realistic judgements on the implications and importance of research output.
-Communication ILO 8: Ability to effectively communicate in English - in writing and orally (group discussions and presentations) - on field-related topics.
-ILO 9: Ability to write scientific reports in the form of a practical report, rese- arch master's thesis and/or scientific publication according to the scientific standards.
-ILO 10: Ability to communicate scientific theories and empirical findings in an understandable way to both professionals (experts and non-experts) and to lay people (incl. clients).
-Lifelong learning skills ILO 11: Ability to reflect on one's own professional behaviour (incl. ethical standards) and development.
-ILO 12: Ability to work in a research setting and/or in an applied/clinical setting.
-ILO 13: Ability to work in an international team.
-ILO 14: Ability to read, understand, integrate and critically reflect on research papers, professional reports and new developments.
+Intended Learning Ou tcomes (ILOs) of the Forensic Master's Programme Level Content/Orientation Dublin descriptors ILOs based on domain-specific reference framework and EFPA Knowledge and understanding ILO 1: Knowledge of theories, processes, interventions, instruments and assessment methods in the field of forensic psychology.
+Applying knowledge and understanding ILO 2: Ability to apply theories, interventions, instruments and assessment methods to practices in the field of forensic psychology.
+ILO 3: Ability to write an original and feasible research question and propo- sal on a forensic psychological topic.
+ILO 4: Ability to design and conduct sound scientific research in the field of forensic psychology (incl. the selection and application of appropriate research methods and statistics).
+Making judgments ILO 5: Ability to critically judge research questions and experimental de- signs, taking into account the ethical responsibilities in research.
+ILO 6: Ability to critically analyse, assess, evaluate, interpret, and synthesize research methods, research data, theories and publications in the field of forensic psychology.
+ILO 7: Ability to relate findings to the existing literature and formulate rea- listic judgements on the implications and importance of research output.
+Communication ILO 8: Ability to effectively communicate in English - in writing and orally (group discussions and presentations) - on topics in forensic psychology.
+ILO 9: Ability to write scientific reports in the form of a practical report, Master's thesis and/or scientific publication according to the scientific standards of forensic psychology.
+ILO 10: Ability to communicate scientific theories and empirical findings in an understandable way to both professionals (experts and non- experts) and to lay people (incl. clients).
+ILO 11: Ability to communicate forensic psychological knowledge effectively to professionals from other disciplines, notably legal professionals and clinically trained mental health professionals.
+Learning skills ILO 12: Ability to reflect on one's own professional behaviour (incl. ethical standards) and development as they apply to forensic psychology (including specific best practice ethics standards for forensic psychologists).
+ILO 13: Ability to work in a research setting and/or in an applied/forensic-clinical setting.
+ILO 14: Ability to work in a multidisciplinary team.
+ILO 15: Ability to read, understand, integrate and critically reflect on research papers, professional reports and new developments in forensic psychology.